-- 802.2.
-In the case where competent authority approval is required, an independent assessment by the competent authority should be undertaken, as appropriate, in respect of special form or LDM, packages containing 0.1~kg or more of uranium hexafluoride, packages containing fissile material, Type B(U) and Type B(M) packages, Type C packages, special arrangements, certain shipments, RPPs for special use vessels and the calculation of unlisted A_1 and A_2 values, unlisted activity concentrations for exempt material and unlisted activity limits for exempt consignments. - 802.3.
-Regarding the requirement for competent authority approval for packages designed to contain fissile material, it is noted that para.
-672 excludes certain packages from those requirements that apply specifically to fissile material.
-However, all relevant requirements that apply to the radioactive, non-fissile, properties of the package contents still apply. - 802.4.
+802.2.
+In the case where competent authority approval is required, an independent assessment by the competent authority should be undertaken, as appropriate, in respect of special form radioactive material or LDRM, packages containing 0.1 kg or more of uranium hexafluoride, packages containing fissile material, fissile material to be excepted under para.
+417(f), Type B(U) and Type B(M) packages, Type C packages, special arrangements, certain shipments, RPPs for special use vessels and the calculation of unlisted $A_1$ and $A_2$ values, unlisted activity concentrations for exempt material and unlisted activity limits for exempt consignments.

+802.3.
+Regarding the requirement for competent authority approval for packages designed to contain fissile material, it is noted that paras 417, 674 and 675 exclude certain packages from those requirements that apply specifically to fissile material.
+However, all relevant requirements that apply to the radioactive, non-fissile properties of the package contents still apply.

+802.4.
 The relationship between the competent authority and the applicant has to be clearly understood.
-It is the applicant's responsibility to 'make the case' to demonstrate compliance with the applicable requirements.
+It is the applicant's responsibility to 'make the case' with respect to demonstrating compliance with the applicable requirements.
 The competent authority's responsibility is to judge whether or not the information submitted adequately demonstrates such compliance.
 The competent authority should be free to check statements, calculations and assessments made by the applicant, even, if necessary, by performance of independent calculations or tests.
-However, it should not 'make the case' for the applicant, because this would put it in the difficult position of being both 'advocate' and 'judge'.
+However, it should not make the case for the applicant, as this would put it in the invidious position of being both 'advocate' and 'judge'.
 Nevertheless, this does not prohibit it from providing informal advice to the applicant, without commitment, as to what is likely to be an acceptable way of demonstrating compliance.

-- 802.5.
-Further details of the role of the competent authority can be found in regulations issued nationally or by the international transport organizations. - 802.6.
-The applicant should contact the competent authority during the preliminary design stage to discuss the implementation of the relevant design principles and to establish both the approval procedure and the actions which should be carried out. - 802.7.
+802.5.
+Further details of the role of the competent authority can be found in regulations issued nationally or by the international transport organizations.

+802.6.
+The applicant should contact the competent authority during the preliminary design stage to discuss the implementation of the relevant design principles and to establish both the approval procedure and the actions which should be carried out.

+802.7.
 Experience has shown that many applicants make their first submission in terms of a specific and immediate need which is rather narrow in scope, and then later make several requests for amendments to the approval certificate as they attempt to expand its scope to use the packaging for other types of material and/or shipment.
 Whenever possible, applicants should be encouraged to make their first submission a general case, which will anticipate and cover their future needs.
 This will make the 'application-approval' system operate more efficiently.
-Additionally, in some cases, it is mutually advantageous for the prospective applicant and the competent authority to discuss a proposed application in outline before it is formally submitted in detail. - 802.8.
-Further guidance is given in Annex II of IAEA Safety Series No. 112 [1].
+Additionally, in some cases, it is mutually advantageous for the prospective applicant and the competent authority to discuss a proposed application in outline before it is formally submitted in detail.